LiYiming98/LiYiming.github.io/_pages/about.md

 Publications
 ======
-1. **Y. Li**, L. Du, J. Chen, J. Song, Z. Wang and Y. Guo, "An Open Set Recognition for SAR Targets Based on Encoding-Conditional Decoding Network with Reject Threshold Adaptation," in _IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing_.
+1. **Li, Yiming**, et al. "An Open Set Recognition for SAR Targets Based on Encoding-Conditional Decoding Network with Reject Threshold Adaptation." _IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing_ (2024).